 What would Jesus do?
 Jesus had fellowship with sinners (Matthew 9:10).
 But when He ate and drank with the tax collectors, harlots and the despised in society, He didn’t celebrate their wrong doing.
 He called them to righteousness instead.
 There is a big difference between being there for those that are struggling with sin and being there to celebrate their acts that are not in accordance with the Bible.

-Likewise, a Christian should not help his friend who is struggling with the sin of stealing, for example, by celebrating the goods he steals.
+For example, a Christian should not help a friend who is struggling with the sin of stealing, by celebrating the goods that was stolen.
 Instead, he should help him overcome his weakness and show him the necessity of restoring all the stolen goods to their original owners.
 True love heals and restores the sinner back to God.

-Jesus taught that sinners can certainly receive forgiveness for all their sins and through the grace of God may receive all the power necessary to have victory over sin.
+Jesus taught that sinners can certainly receive forgiveness for all their sins and through the grace of God and may receive all the power necessary to have victory over sin.
 For He didn’t come to save the sinners IN their sin but FROM their sins.
-True love will invite the weak to repentance from sin because sin separates people from God (Isaiah 59:2).
+True love will invite the weak to repentance because sin separates people from God (Isaiah 59:2).

 In His service,